-Apple’s confirmed a new macOS Big Sur 11.1 update and the software is currently in beta testing ahead of a release for Macs around the world.
+Apple’s confirmed a new macOS Big Sur 11.5 update for Mac and the software is currently in testing ahead of an imminent release date.

-Apple recently pushed macOS Big Sur 11.1 into beta testing for developers and those enrolled in the company’s public Beta Software Program.
-The Beta Software Program is free to anyone with a compatible device and Apple ID.
+The company’s pushed macOS Big Sur 11.5 into its beta programs and the pre-release version is available to developers and those enrolled in the company’s public Beta Software Program.
+The Beta Software Program is free to anyone with a compatible device and an Apple ID.

-It’s an exciting update, particularly for those dealing with problems, and it’s one that Mac users should have their eyes on as we push through the month.
+It’s an exciting update and it’s one that Mac users should have their eyes on as we push deeper into July.

-With the macOS Big Sur 11.1 release date on the horizon, it’s time to start thinking about its arrival.
-In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS Big Sur update for Macs.
+With the macOS Big Sur 11.5 release date on the horizon, it’s time to start thinking about its arrival.
+In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS Big Sur update for Mac.

 - Monitor Feedback

 - macOS Big Sur 11.5 Download Size